m1k1o/neko/webpage/docs/configuration/webrtc.md

   udpmux: 59000
   tcpmux: 59000
 ```

+- <Def id="udpmux" /> - The port used for UDP connections.
+- <Def id="tcpmux" /> - The port used for TCP connections.

 The server uses only port `59000` for both UDP and TCP connections.
 This port should be open on the server's firewall.
 You can specify a different port if needed, or specify only one of the two protocols.
 UDP is generally better for latency, but some networks block UDP so it is good to have TCP available as a fallback.